MrSilent/ProBuilder/README.md

 	4) Set all text inputs to equal your target coordinates.

-	5) Objects are set to 'Hollow' by default, to change this, simply check the box next to the 'Port' input so the label reads 'Filled'.
+	5) Objects are set to 'Hollow' by default, to change this, simply check the box above the 'Build It!' button so the label reads 'Filled'.

 	6) Triple-quadruple check your settings, hit the 'Build It!' button, sit back and watch it build.